Vice10/SysProg_Lab1/README.md

 # SysProg_Lab1

-1) Parses text in file "in.txt"
+1) Reads text in "in.txt" and parses it

-2) Counts amount of occurrences of each word in the text
+2) Counts amount of occurrences of each word

 3) Outputs top-n most frequent words into console